E9cipher/ai_chatbot/README.md

-# AI Chatbot
+# AI Chatbot - Neuronal Network
 ## Overview
-This is an AI Chatbot which you can put in your website.
-It uses JSON arrays to handle user requests and displays its answers in a custom chatbot container.
-It has no memory nor the chats are saved.
+This Chatbot is (will be) especially designed for custom responses and to learn from users.
+It will learn from official websites and try to have a friendly chat with user.
 ## Usage
 Simple.
 Just prompt a question and the chatbot will check if it has that answer.
 If so, he will respond.
-Else it will display an "I do not understand " message.
+Else it will ask you to explain.

-## Requirements
+[## Requirements
 You must have the following packages installed so that the project can serve and work properly:

     gcc